rucinski-ttp/garlic/docs/PROTOCOL.md

 # Garlic Serial Protocol

 This document specifies the transport framing and command payloads used over the UART DMA data channel.
+The same framing is also used over BLE by carrying frames within the Nordic UART Service (NUS): frames are written to the NUS RX characteristic and responses are delivered via NUS TX notifications.
+The protocol and command set are identical regardless of link.

 The protocol is layered to ensure clear responsibilities and testability: